giovannimanzoni/Enhanced-Fluid-Bottom-Navigation-Bar/README.md

 This project improves the customization of [10clouds' fluid tab bar for React Native](https://github.com/10clouds/FluidBottomNavigation-rn).

+What's New in 0.2.5:
+- Fix missing "useNativeDriver: false" in index.js

+What's New in 0.2.4:
+- ?

 What's New in 0.2.2/0.2.3:
 - Fixed and issue where `Zocial` icons were not being rendered properly.
 - Formatting and linting.